slothsoft/advent-of-code/README-raw.md

 - move algorithms somewhere safe
     - Dijkstra is in 2019-20 and 2021-15 and 2023-17
     - Direction is EVERYWHERE
+    - Stringify of the parsed matrixes (maybe extract matrixes?)

 <!-- CALENDAR-TILES -->